Sacha Baron Cohen Responds To Rudy Giuliani In Character Following Compromising ‘Borat 2’ Scene

 Giuliani — who thought he was getting interviewed by a conservative TV channel to discuss Trump’s administration and the COVID-19 crisis — called the NYPD upon seeing Cohen, as reported by Page Six.
 The incident took place at New York City’s The Mark Hotel in July.

-Shortly after reviewers reported about the scene, Giuliani responded in a series of tweets, calling Cohen a “stone-cold liar.”
+Not long after reviewers reported about the scene, Giuliani responded in a series of tweets, calling Cohen a “stone-cold liar.”
 He also accused the media of using this as a distraction from his effort to expose “the criminality and depravity” of Joe Biden and his associates.

 “The Borat video is a complete fabrication.
 I was tucking in my shirt after taking off the recording equipment,” he wrote on Twitter.